List of Restaurant to Another World characters: Restaurant Support

 Haruko is the wife of the owner of the Laughing Dragon, a Chinese restaurant in Nekoya's neighborhood.
-The two owners are good friends to the former and current Masters; as a matter of fact, the current Master apprenticed at their place for a time.
-However, it is hinted that there is a touchy part about their common past, connected to Haruko's daughter, that the Master is not willing to discuss.
+The two owners are good friends to the former and current Masters; the current Master apprenticed at their place for a time.
+It is hinted that Haruko's daughter was once the Master's girlfriend, but they separated under unfavorable circumstances, a fact the Master still feels touchy about.

 The Patrons from the Other World

 The regular patrons call each other nicknames based on their favorite Nekoya dishes.
 As Earth's modern food preparation is more advanced than how their world prepares versions of their favorite dishes, the patrons rarely alter their dining choices; even when offered a menu.